skwid138/Prime-weekend-challenge-5/README.md

 Welcome to weekend challenge 5!
 This weekend, you will take on the role of an application developer for a real estate company.
 You will be working with data that we will be providing to you.
 It will be a collection called *listings*.
 Inside of it, you will find information for properties that are either "for rent" or "for sale".

-You job, is to get this data onto the DOM, accounting for the inconsistent datatypes that are possible with MongoDB.
+Your job is to get this data onto the DOM, accounting for the inconsistent datatypes that are possible with MongoDB.
 But additionally, let’s bring in Bootstrap to the mix to make sure that the application looks as good as possible.

 ## Project Requirements

 - [ ] Create a Full Stack application from the ground up using Angular, Node, and MongoDB
-- [ ] Work with the data set that we have provide for you
+- [ ] Work with the data set that we have provided for you
 - [ ] Use Bootstrap to present the data
 - [ ] Account for the different data ("rent" versus "cost") and ensure that this is noted on the display of the information, by listing "For Rent" or "For Sale" based on which of the two properties that it has.
-- [ ] User `angular-route` to display the data in multiple view.
+- [ ] User `angular-route` to display the data in multiple views.
 - [ ] Interact with the server via an Angular service.

 ## Importing the Provided Data File